-What causes an OMD?
+What Causes of an OMD?

 Restricted airway due to enlarged tonsils or adenoids; allergies; or chronic nasal obstruction

-Structural or physiological abnormalities such as a short lingual frenum (tongue tie) or abnormally large tongue (macroglossia)
+Short lingual frenum (tongue tie) or abnormally large tongue (macroglossia)

 Chronic open mouth posture